mpv-player/mpv/DOCS/man/vf.rst

     name is an arbitrary user-given name, which identifies the filter.
 This is only needed if you want to toggle the filter at runtime.

-    A ``!`` before the filter name means the filter is enabled by default.
+    A ``!`` before the filter name means the filter is disabled by default.
 It will be skipped on filter creation.
 This is also useful for runtime filter toggling.